April 26, 2024, 11:11 am | Read time: 2 minutes

 Also interesting: How apartment owners can get a solar system

 A photovoltaic system is financially worthwhile even without storage.
-Whether an additional electricity storage is profitable depends on the individual case.
+Whether an additional battery storage is cost-effective depends on the individual case.
 On one hand, battery storage often involves high acquisition costs.
 On the other hand, storing and later self-consuming electricity can be beneficial.
 For new photovoltaic systems, the compensation for a kilowatt-hour of fed-in electricity is less than 10 cents, while grid electricity often costs around 40 cents per kilowatt-hour.